Harvard Ed. Wins ‘Best Magazine’ Award

-We recently got the exciting news (via Slack, above) from our client Lory Hough, the editor of Harvard Ed. magazine (see it here), that we had won ... a major award.
-No, it wasn’t a leg lamp.
+We recently got the exciting news (via Slack, above) from our client Lory Hough, the editor of Harvard Ed. magazine (see it here), that we had won a big award.
 It was the 2017 CASE Circle of Excellence Silver Award for College and University General Interest Magazines.

 CASE, the acronym for the Council for Advancement and Support of Education is a professional association serving educational institutions and the advancement professionals who work on their behalf in alumni relations, communications, development, and marketing.
 The Circle of Excellence Awards are awarded annually to magazines whose “superior accomplishments have lasting impact, demonstrate the highest level of professionalism and deliver exceptional results.”